kengen1/RSP-Obsidian-Vault/algorithm_design_manual/ch6_weighted_graph_algorithms.md

 # Chapter 6 : Weighted Graph Algorithms

 ## Minimum Spanning Trees (MSTs)
-- a Minimum Spanning Tree is a subgraph that connects all vertices of a graph with the minimum possible total edge weight, without forming cyclces
+- a Minimum Spanning Tree is a subgraph that connects all vertices of a graph with the minimum possible total edge weight, without forming cycles
 - MSTs are essential in applications where minimizing costs is crucial, such as:
     - designing networks
     - road systems